How to create your own testing environment using the command line tool Vagrant

 C:Userstest>vagrant --version Vagrant 1.7.4

-Let's actually start up a virtual environment using Vagrant.
+Let's actually use Vagrant to set up a virtual environment.

-Vagrant downloads a disk image called "box" and
+Vagrant downloads a disk image called a "box" and

-creates the box file as a virtual environment according to the configuration file.
+creates the box file as a virtual environment according to a configuration file.

 Official: Discover Vagrant Boxes | Atlas by HashiCorpUnofficial

-: A list of base boxes for Vagrant - Vagrantbox.esActually
+: A list of base boxes for Vagrant - Vagrantbox.esIn

-It will look like this.
-Download the centos7 box file with the name centos70.
+It will look something like this.
+Download the centos7 box file named centos70

 $ vagrant box list centos70 (virtualbox, 0)